-The 26 Week Outcome Period begins after the achievement of the 12 Week Outcome and comprises 7 fortnights.
-The 26 Week Outcome Period may start in any of the 8 Services Australia Fortnights following the date that the 12 Week Outcome was achieved.
+The 18 and 26 Week Outcome Periods both begin after the achievement of the 12 Week Outcome and comprise 14 weeks in total.
+They run concurrently, i.e. the 18 week Outcome period comprises the first 6 weeks of the 26 Week Outcome.
+The 18 Week Outcome Period may start in any of the 8 Services Australia Fortnights following the date that the 12 Week Outcome was achieved.